theronic/chessmate/README.md

 ## How to run
 Run `src/build.bat` to compile and run.
 You will need the Java SDK.

-I wrote this chess engine in Java for my grade 12 (matric) project.
+I wrote this Java chess engine eight years ago in 2005 for my grade 12 high school project.
 I was 17 at the time, so I thought the code would be bad, but it still works and beats me every time!
 It won a regional prize or something (cash must have gotten lost in the mail).
 I'm pretty proud of it :).

 ![Chessmate Screenshot](/chessmate-screenshot.png "Chessmate Playing")